King penguins gathered on the shores of South Georgia with snow-capped mountains in the background

 Fortuna Bay — Shackleton's Crossing Route

 Final destination of Shackleton's 1916 mountain crossing from King Haakon Bay to Stromness whaling station.
 King penguin colony.
 Fur seals (can be aggressive — keep distance).
-Optional guided hike following portion of Shackleton's route (fitness required).
+Optional guided hike following portion of Shackleton's route (moderate fitness required).
 Connects wildlife viewing with Heroic Age exploration history.
-Emotional for Shackleton devotees.
 Zodiac landing.
 Weather and fitness-dependent.

 Prion Island — Wandering Albatross Nesting Site